 What Is Ciscod Will Damage Your Computer?

-The “Ciscod Will Damage Your Computer” message is actually caused by a fake app, that may be called “Cisco” and could be causing all sorts of suspicious and unwanted activities once it lands on your Mac.
-This application’s main purpose of activity is to get inside your Mac and then it may begin to snoop out information, or even show you advertisements for profit, while pretending to be a legitimate Cisco application.
+The “Ciscod Will Damage Your Computer” message is actually caused by a fake, adware app called “Cisco,” and could be causing all sorts of suspicious and unwanted activities once it lands on your Mac.
+This application’s main purpose of activity is to get inside your Mac and harvest information, show you advertisements for profit, while pretending to be a legitimate Cisco application.

 Read this article to learn how to remove Ciscod Will Damage Your Computer pop-up and stop it from coming back in the future as well.